-While clothing can help alleviate issues with padding (mitts, Shorts pad, insoles) there are a wide range of component choices which can help deliver more comfort.
+While clothing can help alleviate issues with padding on contact points (mitts, Shorts pad, insoles) there are a wide range of component choices which can help deliver more comfort.

 Plush, padded bar tape can give an extra bit of comfort over worn, well-used tape.
 Learn from the pro’s – in races over rougher terrain, they sometimes use double wrapped bars for extra comfort.
 Double wrapping bars can also give a more natural grip for those with bigger hands.
 Alternatively, there is a wide range of thicker bar tapes available.
 Lizard Skin DSP range includes various levels of padded plushness up to a whopping 4.6mm thick (below).
 Gel pads can also be fitted under the bar tape to absorb road shock and dampen vibration.